Coastal ecosystems serve unique ecological functions and provide critical services and defense for coastal human communities.

 Work with Us

-We offer assistance on adaptation projects for groups that are managing coastal forests, and plan to expand this assistance to other types of coastal ecosystems as adaptation materials are completed.
+We offer assistance on adaptation projects for groups that are managing forests, forested watersheds, and wetlands, and plan to expand this assistance to other types of coastal ecosystems as adaptation materials are completed.
 Examples of our work include:

 - Leading climate change adaptation workshops.